microshare/microshare.github.io/docs/2/installer/deploy-m/app-guide.md

 Then this account will need to contain a device cluster that will be ready to host the devices that we will register with the application.
 You can create a device cluster by following [this guide](/docs/2/technical/microshare-platform/dashboard-guide/).

-Finally you need to have the devices you want to add to the Microshare® platform.
-It is recommended to have devices with Microshare® QR code to really save a maximum of time with the Deploy-M application.
+Finally you need to add your devices to the Microshare® platform.
+It is recommended to have devices with Microshare® QR codes to save time with the Deploy-M application.

 ## 2. Sign In